Ludwig Stössel: Biography

 When the Second World War ended in 1945, Stössel decided not to return to Germany like many other German actors and actresses, but remained in his adopted country making movies.
-In 1946, Grünig and Stössel got to play husband and wife again in Temptation starring Merle Oberon, George Brent and Paul Lukas.
+In 1946, Grüning and Stössel got to play husband and wife again in Temptation starring Merle Oberon, George Brent and Paul Lukas.

 In 1947, he had a small role portraying Albert Einstein in The Beginning or the End.
 In 1948, he portrayed one of the lonely bachelor professors at a musical research institute in the Danny Kaye musical A Song is Born.
 In 1949, Grünig and Stössel appeared in their last film together when they received roles in the drama The Great Sinner, starring Gregory Peck and Ava Gardner.
 In 1953, Stössel played a grand duke in the musical Call Me Madam, starring Ethel Merman and Donald O'Connor.
 His last film was in 1960, where he had a small role in the Elvis Presley movie G.I.
 Blues.

 Stössel also performed on television.
 In 1955, he played Ludwig, a Carl the waiter clone, in the television version of Casablanca.
 He made two guest appearances on Perry Mason during the series' second season, including the role of Adolph Van Beers in "The Case of the Shattered Dream."
 From 1958 to 1960, Stössel played Charles Bronson's father in ABC's television series Man with a Camera.
 From 1953 to 1963, Stössel appeared as a guest in a number of television shows, including Cavalcade of America, My Three Sons, The Donna Reed Show, and The New Phil Silvers Show (where he parodied his Gallo wine television commercials).
 He guest-starred in two Robert Young series, the situation comedy Father Knows Best and the comedy-drama series Window on Main Street.

 Stössel became famous for a long series of commercials for Italian Swiss Colony wine producers.
 Dressed in an Alpine hat and lederhosen, he was their spokesman.
 His motto was "That Little Old Winemaker, Me!" (they did not use his voice, but had Jim Backus dub the line).

 Stössel died on January 29, 1973, in Beverly Hills after a fall just 14 days short of his 90th birthday.
 He was cremated at Hollywood Forever Cemetery, with the ashes sent to Vienna, Austria.